Echidnophaga gallinacea: Areas of infestation

 Echidnophaga gallinacea have been documented to exist worldwide in tropical and subtropical climates, as well as temperate zones ranging from Canada to Australia.
 As Echidnophaga gallinacea requires organic matter for development, the most common areas of infestation are free range, rural or backyard farms.
-Areas of infestation of uninhabited areas such as marshlands, woods or nature reserves have been reported to become infested with Echidnophaga gallinacea by feeding wildlife on rural properties with poultry.
+Uninhabited areas such as marshlands, woods or nature reserves have been reported to become infested with Echidnophaga gallinacea by feeding wildlife on rural properties with poultry.
 Domestic animals may also become infested if in contact with backyard farming.

 Prevention, control and removal

 There are many ways to prevent infection, or to control a possible outbreak of infestation.
-For example, providing a solid concrete floor for the housing of poultry animals, will cause the female Echidnophaga gallinacea to shed her eggs onto a solid flood.
+For example, providing a solid concrete floor for the housing of poultry animals, will cause the female Echidnophaga gallinacea to shed her eggs onto a solid floor.
 This will prevent the eggs from entering organic matter such as soil which is an essential requirement for development in that stage of the life cycle.
-Enforcing poultry to roost at night within the solid concrete floor shed will stop the continuation of shedding, as most of the eggs of Echidnophaga gallinacea are shed at night.
+Forcing poultry to roost at night within the solid concrete floor shed will stop the continuation of shedding, as most of the eggs of Echidnophaga gallinacea are shed at night.

 A second example would be to inspect all animals which have been in contact or close to the area of infection and remove any which may be infected.
 This includes other farm animals or household pets who have been near the area.

-Any animals which have been infected, should have Echidnophaga gallinacea removed with tweezers by grasping the flea tightly and pulling.
+Any animals which have been infected should have Echidnophaga gallinacea removed with tweezers by grasping the flea tightly and pulling.
 When the animal is free from infestation, a thin layer of petroleum jelly may be applied to inhibit further attachment and protect sores which are exposed to prevent infection occurring.

 Pesticides such as maldison can also be used to eradicate Echidnophaga gallinacea.
 This can either be in the form of a spray for individual animals or as large-scale poultry dust which is spread throughout the shed.

-All organic matter such as hay, litter and bedding must all be removed, and burnt to stop Echidnophaga gallinacea from re-infesting the decontaminated area.
+All organic matter such as hay, litter and bedding must all be removed and burnt to stop Echidnophaga gallinacea from re-infesting the decontaminated area.

 For removal of Echidnophaga gallinacea from humans, tweezers should be used.
 If there is a large infestation on a single person, maldison can be used in either liquid or gel form.
-Topical steroids and oral antihistamines can be used to treat symptoms of itching and help prevent damaged skin as well as reducing the change of secondary infection.
+Topical steroids and oral antihistamines can be used to treat symptoms of itching and help prevent damaged skin as well as reducing the chance of secondary infection.
 If infestation is found within soft flooring such as carpet, organophosphates may be used to kill any fleas.